 The Sustainable Agave Solution

 We strive to eliminate two problems: agave waste and single-use plastics.
-We upcycle agave waste as the primary ingredient to create environmentally safe, biodegradable agave products.
+We upcycle agave waste as the primary ingredient to create environmentally safe, biodegradable and compostable agave products.

 Single-use plastics are ubiquitous and environmentally devastating - it is our goal to take these products off the market and out of circulation.
 We started with straws, and the demand for much more has led us to develop a portfolio of agave fiber products for the foodservice and retail industries.
 We are constantly innovating - creating new products from agave fiber.

-Check out our Innovation collection to see what we’re working on.
+Check out our Innovation collection to see what else we’re working on.

 What is Upcycling?

 At the Sustainable Agave Company, we define upcycling as reusing plant matter for another purpose after its initial use - and it is at the core of our business.
 We seek to remove harmful raw plant materials from landfills that have a negative environmental impact and give them a second life through upcycling.
 By providing upcycled agave products to our customers, we help our partners reduce their dependence on single-use plastics.

 We aren’t just upcycling agave.
 We have upcycled, or are currently upcycling, product material from a range of plants - such as residual sugarcane.
 However, no matter what the material, our process does not change: taking something harmful, or that has served its initial purpose out of the environment and upcycling it for reuse.
 That’s what upcycling means to us.